hbb1/PREF/README.md

 `dataset_name`, choices = ['blender', 'llff', 'nsvf', 'tankstemple'].

-Notice: We have tested parameters for 'blender' dataset, and others stay tuning.
+Notice: We have tested parameters for 'blender' dataset, and you should get about $36.4$ psnr for the hotdog scene if correctly installing the repo.

 ## Acknowledgement